gabricampaa/kttp_server/Readme.md

-# The KTTP Server - v0.2
+# The KTTP Server - v0.3

+Adding:

+- see issues
+- ssupport for js, php and so on
+- BETTER LOGGIN

 The KTTP Server is a simple http server made by me, a hobbist programmer.
 I like C and i like networking, so... here we are!